Charles G. Hull

 About Smallwood, Reynolds, Stewart, Stewart

 One of the firm’s notable projects in Atlanta is Chick-fil-A’s “office of the future.”
-The space is a 21,770-square-foot structure inside a warehouse not far from the Chick-fil-A main campus.
-Smallwood, Reynolds, Stewart, Stewart transformed it into a testing area for Chick-fil-A. The location includes versatile areas where different types of work can be completed and different professionals can engage with the space in flexible yet compatible ways.
-Workstations of all types, meeting the needs of various employees, are positioned alongside collaborative and also smaller, more private stations.
+The project is a 21,770-square-foot structure located inside a warehouse not far from the restaurant chain’s main campus.
+The firm transformed the building into a dedicated testing area.
+The location includes versatile areas where different types of work can be completed.
+At the same time, the same was designed to inspire teamwork, so that different types of professionals can easily engage.
+Workstations of all types, meeting the needs of various employees, are positioned alongside smaller, more private stations.
 Quiet rooms offering further privacy are also available, but the key to the design is the collaborative areas, which encompass 30 percent of the structure’s total square footage.
 The design also includes video conference spaces featuring cutting-edge technology, and adaptable furniture.

 ULA Atlanta Development of Excellence Awards,